tsdat/tsdat/docs/config/aws_template.md

 enters S3 buckets (Ingest applications), or on a regular cron schedule (VAP applications), and store the processed results in an output S3 bucket in a structured format.

+Your Tsdat pipelines will be deployed via an AWS Cloud Formation stack.
+The stack creates an AWS CodeBuild project that is connected to your GitHub repository so that an AWS deployment is triggered every time you commit code changes.
+The following images illustrate different aspects of the deployment.
+The first image shows how the deployed pipelines will function on AWS; the second image shows all the specific AWS resources that are included in the stack, and the final image shows how the CodeBuild build/deploy cycle works.

 === "Deployment result"

     Ingest and VAP pipelines can be set up to run on S3 event triggers or on a cron schedule.